 “My purpose is that they . . . may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge” Colossians 2:2-3

-George Lucas, years after completing his original Star Wars trilogy, took it one step further by producing three “prequels” to look at how the characters and story lines developed.
-And fans around the world were thrilled to learn more.
+George Lucas, years after completing his original Star Wars trilogy, took it one step further by producing several “prequels” to look at how the characters and story lines developed.
+And fans around the world have and continue to be thrilled to learn more.

 As followers of Jesus, however, we have the ultimate story—a real story—provided to us through the truth of Scripture and focused around the person of Jesus.
 And when our hearts have been awakened to the reality of His grace, we begin to explore Scripture looking for glimpses of who He is and what He has done.
 We track through the Gospels, amazed and thrilled at His insight and His character.
 Our hearts are pierced by His words as they cut directly to the core of who we are.
 We follow Him to the end of each gospel and weep as He is beaten and crucified, realizing the immense cost of our sin and shame.
 And then our spirits soar with the news that He is risen and has returned to heaven, where He prepares a place for us as His followers and promises to come back for us.
 But the story doesn’t end there.